 Activities of the Foundation today are under the direction of a Board of Directors comprised entirely of Byrnes Scholars

 In 1964 a separate voluntary organization, The Byrnes Scholars, was

 1949 – young men and women who constitute a living memorial to "Mom" and "Pop" Byrnes.

 applying for a Byrnes Scholarship should see his guidance counselor.
 Application packets are available for downlad from this website from November through January, which covers the application cycle.
 For more information contact the Byrnes Foundation.

-The application process for 2017 is closed.
+The application process for 2024 is closed.
 Scholarship announcements will be posted to the website in early June.
-Application packets for 2018 will be available December 2017.
+The application for 2025 will be available December 2024.
 Please check back then.

 In return for their generosity and support, Mom and Pop Byrnes asked only two things from us: become the very best people we could become in life, and make sure their legacy of family continues for those who come after us.